Penetration Testing for Startups: Costs & Steps Guide

 Money Talk: What It Costs

-Let's cut to the chase , for most startups, a pentest runs between $3,500 to $10,000.
+Let’s cut to the chase, for most startups, a pentest typically ranges from $4,000 to $12,000.

 What Actually Happens During a Test?

-• Week 1: Planning and setup
+Week 1: Planning and Setup

-• Weeks 2-3: Active testing
+Weeks 2-3: Active Testing

-What You Get After Testing
+What You Get After Testing: The Final Report

 The testers will give you: